vipinkumar7/Machine-Learning/README.md

 Machine-Learning
 ================

-This repository  contains some projects explaining the machine learning algo by simple java code with all the background mathematics explaind in comments.
+This repository  contains some learning work on machine learning